MrPsi/NodeMCU-Wixel/README.md

 ### Windows

-1. Assemble the NodeMCU-Wixel by soldering or using a breadboard.
-2. Download the [NodeMCU-Wixel repository](https://github.com/MrPsi/NodeMCU-Wixel) and extract the files.
+1. Download the [NodeMCU-Wixel repository](https://github.com/MrPsi/NodeMCU-Wixel) and extract the files.
-3. Download the [wixel-xDrip repository](https://github.com/StephenBlackWasAlreadyTaken/wixel-xDrip) and extract the files.
+2. Download the [wixel-xDrip repository](https://github.com/StephenBlackWasAlreadyTaken/wixel-xDrip) and extract the files.
-4. Modify transmitter id in Wixel code from the NodeMCU-Wixel repository (NodeMCU-Wixel/Wixel/dexdrip.c) and set it to your transmitter id.
+3. Modify transmitter id in Wixel code from the NodeMCU-Wixel repository (NodeMCU-Wixel/Wixel/dexdrip.c) and set it to your transmitter id.
 Then save.
-5. Copy dexdrip.c from the NodeMCU-Wixel repository (NodeMCU-Wixel/Wixel/dexdrip.c) to the wixel-xDrip repository (wixel-xDrip/apps/dexdrip/dexdrip.c).
+4. Copy dexdrip.c from the NodeMCU-Wixel repository (NodeMCU-Wixel/Wixel/dexdrip.c) to the wixel-xDrip repository (wixel-xDrip/apps/dexdrip/dexdrip.c).
-6. Build the Wixel code in the wixel-xDrip repository and write it to the Wixel by following the instructions [here](https://github.com/StephenBlackWasAlreadyTaken/wixel-xDrip).
+5. Build the Wixel code in the wixel-xDrip repository and write it to the Wixel by following the instructions [here](https://github.com/StephenBlackWasAlreadyTaken/wixel-xDrip).
+**If the NodeMCU-Wixel is already assembled you need to either disconnect the cabel to the reset-pin on the Wixel or connect power to the NodeMCU (running the latest code) during programming of the Wixel.
+Otherwise the Wixel will be in reset mode and cannot be programmed.**
+6. Assemble the NodeMCU-Wixel by soldering or using a breadboard.
 7. Flash the NodeMCU with the firmware from the NodeMCU-Wixel repository (NodeMCU-Wixel/Firmware) using the [NodeMCU Firmware Programmer](https://github.com/nodemcu/nodemcu-flasher).
   * Connect the NodeMCU to the computer.
   * Open the firmware programmer.